 One of the unique features of this project is the period over which it has been sustained.
-Marcus Vergette started research on the design of the bell, to create a shape that would be rich in harmonics, in 2008.
+Marcus started research on the design of the bell, to create a shape that would be rich in harmonics, in 2008.

 The Bells have a unique position as public artworks.
 They are not commissions; no individual, developer, local authority or other institution has paid the artist to make them for particular locations.
 Although a number of copies have been and will continue to be made, they are not in the conventional sense an ‘edition’, let alone are they numbered.
 They offer very limited recognition for the artist; they are not vehicles for an ego.